 • encouraging Members States to bring together different stakeholders in government, academics and civil society in raising national awareness about the importance of production and dissemination of high quality data for policy purposes;

-• contributing to the monitoring of internationally agreed goals and targets, including the Sustainable Development Goals (SDGs), the WSIS targets as well as the targets included in the ITU Strategic Plan and the Connect 2020 Agenda, and developing related measurement frameworks;
+• contributing to the monitoring of internationally agreed goals and targets, including the Sustainable Development Goals (SDGs), the WSIS Action Lines as well as the targets included in the ITU Strategic Plan and the Connect 2020 Agenda, and developing related measurement frameworks;

 • maintaining a leading role in the global Partnership on Measuring ICT for Development and its relevant Task Groups;

-• providing capacity building and technical assistance to Member States for the collection of ICT statistics, in particular by means of national surveys, through the delivery of training workshops and the production of methodological manuals and handbooks.
+• providing capacity building and technical assistance to Member States in need for the collection of ICT statistics, in particular by means of national surveys, through the delivery of training workshops and the production of methodological manuals and handbooks.

 Relevant regional initiatives

-The following regional initiatives will contribute to Outcome 3.2, consistent with WTDC Resolution 17 (Rev. Buenos Aires 2017)
+The following regional initiatives will contribute to Outcome 3.2, consistent with WTDC Resolution 17 (Rev. Buenos Aires, 2017)